deejaygraham/married-to-the-mob-talk/notes.md

 Who I am - principal dev, sage, run local meetup groups .net and agile.
 Also lead Makers and Creators at Campus North

-I am happy to take questions at any time
+I am happy to take questions at any time.

 I would like to share what I have learned about the technique of Mob programming in the last 18 months or so.
 What is mob programming, how to do it, is Woody Zuill an evil genius?
+Also embedded in the middle of that is a overlooked technique which I think has some massive benefits and I will explore that later.

 ## Agile